nelsonsar/nelsonsar.github.io/_posts/2016-02-23-How-I-practice-TDD.md

 Finally, we've completed a TDD cycle and we can solve the problem by exchanging **10** by **1000** in our test or creating a simple script to get the answer.

 After doing 5 or 6 exercises you should be able to identify what need to be tested and how to achieve the result by repeating the Red, Green, Refactor mantra and it's time to find new ways to improve your TDD skills!

+If you want to try but have no idea how to start, please send me a message and I'll be pleased to help you out with your first problem/test!

 Hope it helps!